Arcader717/SAlc_Simplified/docs/introduction/tables.md

 ***
 # Making The Table

-After you make your columns, you can put them in a list and then put them into the `SQL.createTable()` method to make a table. `createTable()`'s syntax is `SQL.createTable(table: str, columns: list, engine)` where table is just the table name, and columns is the list that I told you about earlier, and engine is from the `setup()` function
+After you make your columns, you can put them in a list and then put them into the `SQL.createTable()` method to make a table. `createTable()`'s syntax is `SQL.createTable(table: str, columns: list, engine)` where `table` is just the table name, and `columns` is the list that I told you about earlier, and `engine` is from the `setup()` function

 ## Extra!

-If you create a table that you decide that you had messed up, or just want to flat out delete it, you can use the `SQL` class method `dropTable()` to delete the table and all the data inside of it.
+If you create a table that you decide that you had messed up, or just want to flat-out delete it, you can use the `SQL` class method `dropTable()` to delete the table and all the data inside of it.

 > **Warning!**
 >
-> Droping a table means losing the table and all of its data, and it will be irreversible, so think carefullly before deciding to drop a table
+> Dropping a table means losing the table and all of its data, and it will be irreversible, so think carefully before deciding to drop a table

-syntax: `SQL.dropTable(table: str)` with table being the table you want to drop
+syntax: `SQL.dropTable(table: str)` with `table` being the table you want to drop

 # Final Example
 > **Note!**